-ASSUMPTIONS AND OTHER INPUTS:

-Valuation Date .
-June 30 Actuarially determined contribution rates are calculated as of June 30, which is 12 months prior to the beginning of the fiscal year in which the contributions are reported.
-Valuation method Amortization method .
-Level Percentage of Payroll, Closed Asset Valuation Method .
-5-years smoothed market; 20% collar Salary increases .
-2.75% to 11.25% Inflation .
-2.25% general, 2.75% wage Investment rate of return .
-6.80% Discount rate .
-6.80% Retirement age to the type of eligibility condition.
+ASSUMPTIONS AND OTHER INPOTS: Valuation Date June 30 Actuarially determined contribution rates are calculated as of June 30, which is 12 months prior to the beginning of the fiscal year in which the contributions are reported.
+Valuation method Individual Entry Age Normal Cost Method Amortization method Level Percentage of Payroll, Closed Asset Valuation Method 5-years smoothed market; 20% collar Salary increases 2.75% to 11.25% Inflation Investment rate of return 6.80% Discount rate 6.80% Retirement age Experienced-based table of rates that are specific to the type of eligibility condition.
 Last updated for the 2019 valuation pursuant to the 2018 experience study of the period 2014-2018.
 Mortality Public Sector Mortality Tables with generational mortality projections using scale MP-2018.
-"Dimensional mortality" improvement scale.